pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 # The Objectives Course

 <div class="intro" markdown="1">
-**A 10-week course to get coached on writing objectives in a specific way that tricks your mind into getting to _done_ on the stuff that matters.**
+**A 10-week course on writing _have-done_ lists: a way to write objectives that surprisingly helps you explore possibilities, visualize and get to _done_ on the big and the small in your life.**

 It'll start in the new year, with a group of 5 people to start, with examples and individual coaching all done over email.